nosas/blog/deep_learning_python/ch2/article.md

 Essentially, it's the process for solving the equation `grad(f(W), W) = 0`.
 It's the key to figuring out what combination of weights can output the lowest loss.

-Tying gradients back to weight updates and loss score, the gradient can be used to move the weights of the model towards the minimum of the loss function.
+Tying gradients back to weight updates and loss scores, the gradient can be used to move the weights of the model towards the minimum of the loss function.
 The weights are moved **opposite** to the direction of the gradient.

 Why are weights moved in the opposite direction of the gradient?